Obaidhashmi/calculator-Obaid/README.md

 # calculator-Obaid
-This is Streamlit calculator develop by Obaid
+This is Streamlit calculator develop by Obaid Hashmi